juexinwang/scGNN/results/README.md

-Results:
+Reproducibility:
-May consider move to a independent github project
+May consider move to a independent github project to conduct reproducibility.